NethServer/ns8-core/doc/details.md

 Events are messages pulished on specific Redis channels.
 Modules must subscribe to the channel if they want to be notfied.
 Usually channel address is under a module name, something like `module/<module_id>/event/<event_name>`.

+Events should respect the following rules:
+- use past tense inside the name, like `account-provider-credentials-updated`
+- accept a parameter in JSON format
+- the parameter should contain minimal required info about the event
+- optionally, the parameter can contain extra data which can ease the event usage

+Well known events:
+- `account-provider-changed`: the event should be fired by account providers to inform about configuration changes
+- `account-provider-credentials-updated`: the event can be fired by account providers or LDAP proxies, it notifies the change of LDAP credentials (eg. `ldapservice` user) to applications

 ### Signaling events